Skip to content

 Packaging

-The project must create a JAR package.
+The project must produce a JAR package.

 Java version